Wanstead Roman Villa: Evidence for a Roman road at Wanstead

+Ivan Margary

 The classification of Roman roads in Britain was created by Ivan Margary, an antiquarian philanthropist who numbered the roads to better enable their study.
-The Roman road from London to Great Dunmow (through Roman Wanstead and Roman Chigwell) was numbered RR30 by Margary, signifying a relatively minor road with the Roman settlement at Leyton to the west, Roman Wanstead to the east and Roman Chigwell (Durolitum) developing along the RR30 itself.
+The Roman road from London to Great Dunmow (through Roman Wanstead and via Roman Chigwell) was numbered RR30 by Margary, signifying a relatively minor road with the Roman settlement at Leyton to the west, Roman Wanstead to the east and Roman Chigwell (Roman name unknown) developing along the RR30 itself.
 Single digit numbers, e.g. RR3 indicate that this was a major Roman road in Margary’s classification, whilst RR30 running through Wanstead to Roman Chigwell and Great Dunmow was of less importance.